This article shows you how you can diagnose common issues with your SharePoint Online site using Internet Explorer developer tools.

 This is the amount of time that the request took on the server to be processed.
 This can help determine if the request is very heavy and resource intensive.
 This is the best insight you have into how much work the server is doing to serve the page.

-This indicated the health of the server that your SharePoint instance is running on.
+This indicates the health of the server that your SharePoint instance is running on.
 This number ranges from 0 to 10 where 0 is the most healthy and 10 is the least healthy.
-This number helps you determine if the server is the bottleneck in your page loading or if it is something specific to your page.
+This number helps you determine if the server is the bottleneck or if it is something specific to the page being requested.
 The server health score is almost always 0.
-In SharePoint Online, automated alerts when server health score degrades so you should never expect to see a non-0 score for long.
+In SharePoint Online, automated alerts notify Microsoft when server health score degrades.
+You should never expect to see a non-0 score for long.

 To view SharePoint response header information